- Discuss the risk factors for hypertension.

-The valsalva maneuver is the act of forcibly exhaling with a closed windpipe, where there is no air that is exiting the nose or mouth.
+The Valsalva maneuver is the act of forcibly exhaling with a closed windpipe, where no air is exiting the nose or mouth.

 The max heart rate formula needs adjustment when someone has blood pressure issues.

-Beta-blockers are some of the medicines which are most widely used to treat hypertension.
+Beta-blockers are some of the most widely used medicines to treat hypertension.

 Estimated heart rate = 162 – (0.7 times Age) when working with hypertensive clients.

 Warm-up is especially needed for hypertensive clients.
 Somewhere in the realm of 10 minutes of time is required if the client has been inactive for a long time.

 The cooldown is equally important and it should never be allowed to stop the activity immediately.